RISKS & SIDE EFFECTS

 - are exposed to chickenpox or measles.

-- are pregnant or planning to become pregnant.
+- are pregnant or plan to become pregnant.
 It is not known if BREO may harm your unborn baby.

 Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
 BREO and certain other medicines may interact with each other.
 This may cause serious side effects.
 Especially tell your healthcare provider if you take antifungal or anti-HIV medicines.